On probabilities in quantum mechanics: Abstract

 \section{Abstract}

 This is an attempt to clarify certain concepts related to a debate on the interpretation of quantum mechanics, a debate between Andrei Khrennikov on the one side and Blake Stacey and R$\mathrm{\ddot{u}}$diger Schack on the other side.
 Central to this debate is the notion of quantum probabilities.
-I first take up the probability concept in the QBist school, and then refer to my own arguments for the Born formula for calculating quantum probabilities.
+I first take up the probability concept in the QBist school, as seen from my point of view, and then give my own arguments for the Born formula for calculating quantum probabilities.
 In that connection I also sketch some consequences of my approach towards the foundation and interpretation of quantum theory.
-I discuss my general views on QBism as a possible alternative interpretation before I give some final remarks.
+I discuss my general views on QBism as a possible alternative interpretation of quantum mechanics before I give some final remarks.